Stephen Inglis – Guitar Slinger/Word Singer

 Stephen is the 2021 recipient of the Ki Hōʻalu Legacy Award (Honoring those who perpetuate the art if Hawaiian Slack Key Guitar) giving him his third nod at the Nā Hōkū Hanohano Awards; Hawaiʻiʻs highest musical honor.

-His duet album with legend Dennis Kamakahi, Waimaka Helelei ia 2012 winner of the aforementioned award , and the CD is on permanent display at the Smithsonian Institution in Washington, DC.
+His duet album with legend Dennis Kamakahi, Waimaka Helelei, is a 2012 winner of the aforementioned award , and the CD is on permanent display at the Smithsonian Institution in Washington, DC.
 Barely out of his teens, Stephen formed a group with legendary Grateful Dead drummer, Bill Kreutzmann.

 Along with his strong respect for tradition, Stephen is a creative innovator.
 His album Slackin on Dylan opened up new territory for slack key, winning him a Hawaii Music Award.
 He has made three albums of his own singer-songwriter originals, acoustic and electric.
 His latest album, “Cut The Dead Some Slack” Grateful Dead interpreted Slack Key style, has been garnering rave reviews worldwide.